weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/detect-deployment-changes.md

 implementation.

-If the RFC goal is to document best practices, then this section can be replaced with the the actual documentation.
+If the RFC goal is to document best practices, then this section can be replaced with the actual documentation.
 -->

-### Watcher approach
+### Watchers approach

-This approach suggests the creation of a watcher per remote cluster.
+This approach suggests the creation of [kubernetes watchers](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) per remote cluster.
 Each watcher would get notified whenever a Helm release in the remote cluster changes and take an action to start the next promotion based on the Pipeline definition.

 [Tracking issue](https://github.com/weaveworks/weave-gitops-enterprise/issues/1481)